Altfrid: Diplomat

-Altfrid, was a close confidant of Ludwig the German, and from 860 took an influential role in the power struggles between the various parts of the disintegrating Frankish empire.
+Altfrid was a close confidant of Ludwig the German and from 860 took an influential role in the power struggles between the various parts of the disintegrating Frankish empire.
 In 860 Altfrid was present at the meeting between Ludwig the German and Charles the Bald in St. Castor's Basilica in Koblenz, where the two kings agreed a peace treaty.
 In the years that followed it is possible to trace a great deal of traveling on Altfrid's part: in 862 he was in Asselt, later in Compiègne and Savonnières, in 864 in Pitres, in 865 at the Synod of Thousey, in 867 in Metz and in 868 at the Synod of Worms.
 Altfrid had decisive influence on the form of the Treaty of Meerssen, which divided Lotharingia on 9 August 870 between West Francia and East Francia.

 Death and after

 The place of Altfrid's death is not known, although the date is recorded by Abbot Altbert of Lobbes as the feast of the Assumption of the Virgin Mary, i.e., 15 August 874.
 He was buried, according to his wishes, in the church of Essen Abbey.

 After his death Altfrid was particularly venerated at his tomb in Essen.
 Around the year 1000 miracles were reported at his grave, which greatly increased the veneration, and the effects of a supposedly healing spring close to the church were also ascribed to his intercession.
-After a serious fire in the church in the 13th century a Gothic stone sarcophagus was obtained for his bones.
-Altfrid's feast day - which in Essen was celebrated on 16 August, rather than on 15 August - was the most festive in the abbey's yearly calendar.
+After a serious fire in the church in the 13th century a Gothic stone sarcophagus was used for his remains.

-Nevertheless, Altfrid was not a canonised saint, and when the abbey was secularised in 1803 his veneration fell off, only to revive during the Kulturkampf at the end of the century.
+Altfrid was not a canonised saint, so when the abbey was secularised in 1803 his veneration fell off, only to revive during the Kulturkampf at the end of the century.
 After the foundation of the Bishopric of Essen in 1958 the first bishop asked Rome to confirm the celebration of Altfrid's feast day as an official church festival, a request which was granted in 1965.